AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-workflow-step-reference.md

 **[!UICONTROL Output Documents]**: Specifies the location to save the output file.
 The output file can be saved at a location relative to payload, overwrites the payload, if the payload is a file, or in a variable of Document data type.

->[!NOTE]
->
->This feature is available in prerelease channel.
-See [Prerelease Channel Documentation](/help/release-notes/prerelease.md) for information to enable the feature for your environment.
->

 ## Send Email Step {#send-email-step}